-Senior Lecturer, Dickson Poon School of Law, King’s College London
+Senior Lecturer in Environmental Law, Dickson Poon School of Law, King’s College London

 Email address: leslie-anne.duvic-paoli (at) kcl.ac.uk

 Dr Leslie-Anne Duvic-Paoli is a Senior Lecturer in Environmental Law at The Dickson Poon School of Law, King’s College London and the Deputy Director of King’s Climate Law and Governance Centre.

 Leslie-Anne holds Master’s degrees in international relations / political science from Sciences Po Paris and in public law from the University of Panthéon-Sorbonne, and a PhD (summa cum laude) in international law from the Graduate Institute of International and Development Studies in Geneva.